yungyuc/nsdhw_20au/proposal/jptom/README.rst

 Users need to write own robot program which has "one step" and "draw" function.
 My package will support two popular self-localazation algorithm, one is Kalman filter.
+I want the package can be use in not only simulator but also real robot.

    class Robot:
+      def one_step{
-      def one_step{ user code }
+         user code
+         filter.observation_update()
+      }

       def draw{ user code }

+   class Filter:
+      def observation_update(observation){
+         Implement in C++
+      }

 Engineering infrastructure
 ==========================

-Describe how you plan to put together the build system, testing framework, and documentation.
-Show how you will do version control.

-You may use continuous integration, but it is not required.
-If you use it, describe how it works in your code development.
+The package build with cmake.
+The testing use simulation.
+The repository is hosted on GitHub and will use GitHub Action for continuous integration.

 Schedule
 ========

-- week 6: arrange note book
+- week 6: arrange note book (python)
 - week 7: c++
 - week*8:
 - week 9: c++
 - week10: c++
-- week11:
+- week11: testing
-- week12:
+- week12: GitHub Actionon
-- week13:
+- week13: documentati
 - week14:
 - week15: prepare presentation